-Candian yew will grow from 30cm up to 2m height with a spread of about 2m.
+Candian yew will grow from 30cm up to 2m in height with a spread of about 2m.

-They like to grow in full sun but also very tolerant in partial to full shade on alkaline, loamy and moist but well-drained soils.
+They like to grow in full sun but are also very tolerant in partial to full shade on alkaline, loamy, and moist but well-drained soils.
 Candian Yew is great to plant under tall, mature trees.

 The one part of the tree that isn’t poisonous is the bright red berry, loved by deers and moose, they are still edible and have a sweet taste.

-They are a great landscaping plant to fill in areas around tall trees and to attract wildlife.
+They are great landscaping plants to fill in areas around tall trees and attract wildlife.